dmbarbour/glas/docs/GlasCLI.md

 *Note:* It is feasible to support early bootstrap via intermediate ".c" file or similar, to leverage a mature optimizing compiler.
 But I hope to eventually express all optimizations within the glas module system!

 ## Misc

-### RPC Registry Configuration

-The simplest registry might be configured as a remote service (URL and access tokens), shared database, or distributed hashtable.
-We also need composite registries, and support for filtering and editing 'tags' for both publish and subscribe.

-### Database Configuration

-At least one database should be configured to support persistent data.
-We might initially use LMDB or RocksDB, which would require configuring a filesystem location.
-Eventually, we might also want to support distributed databases with special handling of vars, queues, bags, etc..

-*Note:* I've rejected the idea of 'mounting' databases as a basis for sharing because it complicates reasoning.
-Instead, we should focus on databases that are 'natively' distributed, and support access control to keys.

 ### Early Applications